 "To support Canada's long-term prosperity, we must ensure that everyone who wants to work has the opportunity to do so.
 Canadians who face particular challenges entering the job market need help overcoming barriers, and that's why partnerships with organizations like Kootenay Employment Services are so important."

 - The Honourable Candice Bergen, Minister of State (Social Development)

-our government is helping Canadians in Kootenay-Columbia develop the skills and experience they need to find jobs."
+"We know that there are some talented individuals who face unique challenges when it comes to finding work.
+This is why I am pleased that our government is helping Canadians in Kootenay-Columbia develop the skills and experience they need to find jobs."

 - David Wilks, Member of Parliament for Kootenay-Columbia